-3 Commercial Cluster
+Commercial Cluster

 The Commercial Cluster policy modifier identifies locations within Neighbourhood Housing areas with clusters of commercial uses that serve the local population.
 They are walkable locations that provide the colour that brings communities to life.
-They are where you find your favorite neighbourhood sandwich or go to drop off your dry-cleaning.
+They are where you find your favorite neighbourhood sandwich or go to drop off your drycleaning.
 Commercial Cluster areas are typically located at key intersections but can be identified in other parts of a community.
 In some cases, Commercial Cluster areas may be identified where more commercial development is desired in the future within Neighbourhood Housing areas.
 Individual, one-off commercial uses in residential areas do not need to be identified as a Commercial Cluster.

-2.20 Commercial Cluster Policies
+2.18 Commercial Cluster Policies

 - a.
-In a local area plan, Commercial Cluster should identify portions of Neighbourhood Housing areas that are most likely to support grouped commercial activities that serve the local population. - b.
+In a local area plan, Commercial Cluster should identify portions of Neighbourhood Housing areas that are most likely to support grouped commercial activities. - b.
 Commercial Cluster may be located at significant intersections or in a linear pattern fronting a higher-activity street within a Neighbourhood Housing area. - c.
-Development in Commercial Cluster areas should respect adjacent residential development by: - providing a built form and scale that is responsive to the surrounding residential context; and, - limiting disturbances associated with use activities, including, but not limited to, vehicular circulation, parking, site servicing and noise.
+Relative to Neighbourhood Commercial areas, development in Commercial Cluster areas should be designed to integrate into Neighbourhood Housing areas by: - providing a built form and scale that is responsive to the surrounding residential context; - ii. servicing a more local clientele; and, - limiting disturbances associated with use activities, including, but not limited to, vehicular circulation, parking, site servicing and noise.